hunter-teacher-cert/reg_assignments-ischeff/02_data/README.md

 ---
 The goal of this lesson is learning how to handle input, in the form of csv files, using python's built-in csv capabilities.
-Students have been provided with a handful of datasets, ranging from the NYC Squirrel census to the current stats of all 2021-2022 NBA players.
-Since this is designed to be an in-class assignment for a single period, the goal is to learn how to handle input--I envision this as an early sequence in a data-focused unit, since knowing how to handle data input is a fundamental skill to data analysis.
+Students have been provided with the NYC Squirrel census and given the goal of finding the mean population center of Central Park's squirrels NBA players.
+Since this is designed to be an in-class assignment for a single period, the goal is to learn how to handle input and iterate through it--I envision this as an early sequence in a data-focused unit, since knowing how to handle data input is a fundamental skill to data analysis.

 The lesson for this assignment might go like:

-Do Now: Every day, the world generates countless data points--from temperatures to points scores in NBA games.
-Obviously, that data won't read or analyze itself--how do you predict that data scientists (and computer programmers in general) turn that data into a form that we can analyze?
-Sketch out a brainstorm or map of how this might be accomplished.
+Do Now: Pull up a map of Central Park on Google.
+If you had to guess, where would the average squirrel be located in the park?
+In other words, if you averaged all the x and y coordinates of all the squirrels in the park, where would the "center" of the squirrel population be?

-Mini-lesson: Data input
+Mini-lesson: Data input + Mean Population Center
 Main Talking points:
 + What is a csv?
 + How do we use the built-in csv reader in python?
 + Why is closing a file important?
 + How can we use the statement "with()" to handle file closure?
++ What is a csv reader object?
+What can we do with it?

-After walking through an example as a class, students will then work in groups to read in a dataset of their choice--the goal is to construct a program that will read and print the data, so that it is ready for further analysis (using traversals) tomorrow.
+After walking through an example as a class--using a different data set as an example--students will then work in groups to read in the data from the squirrel dataset, and find the mean population center.

 **NOTE:** The file data.py contains an example of what a solution might look like.

-Criteria for Success:
-+ Program takes a csv file as input.
-+ Program successfully "reads" the csv file, separating elements divided by commas.
-+ The program uses a with() statement to handle file closure.
+*Students can check their work against the expected answer:*
+The center of the squirrel population is at -73.96718384639169, 40.78085300645218